 Recommendations present data analysis results and recommendations derived from the project.
 Closely related, they provide recommendations on how to respond to identified issues, build upon achieved accomplishments, or enhance performance outcomes.
 For instance, if a project report was to show that there were weaknesses in a certain process, then a suggestion could be to acquire a new software application to organize the process.

-Types of Project Reports
+Types of Project Report

 1. Status Report